 Load video

-France is renowned for its chansons and ballads, but in recent years, the country has also presented French pop tunes at Eurovision.
-Examples include “Divine” by Sébastian Tellier and “Allez Olla Olé” by Jessy Matador, which have also found success in international charts.
+Renowned for its chansons and ballads, France has diversified its Eurovision repertoire in recent years, introducing French pop tunes to the competition.
+Notable examples include “Divine” by Sébastian Tellier and “Allez Olla Olé” by Jessy Matador, both of which have enjoyed success on international charts.

 YouTube